-Learn a number of advanced cloud patterns you can apply with inlets OSS and inlets PRO for hybrid-cloud, multi-cluster and federation.
+Learn a number of advanced cloud patterns you can apply with inlets for hybrid-cloud, multi-cluster and federation.

 The best known use-case for a network tunnel is to take a service on a private network and to expose it on the Internet.
 This can be useful for sharing work with clients, integrating with third-party APIs, and for receiving webhooks behind a firewall.

 A well-known use-case for network tunnels - receiving webhooks from the Internet.